ephsmith/python-book/docs/01/01-why-python.md

 License](https://docs.python.org/3/license.html) page of the official Python site.

-## Python runs on all major architecutres
+## Python runs on all major Architectures
 [Official Python installation packages](https://www.python.org/downloads/release/python-3108/) are available for X86, ARM, and
 Apple M-series architecures for both Windows and macOS.
 Linux and UNIX packages are made available by package maintainers via the source releases made